 What is a high-resolution image?

-High-resolution images have more pixels per inch of digital display space.
-We also refer to them as high-PPI images.
+An image with 300 PPI or more that looks high-quality on the digital display while enlarging is called a high-resolution image.
+We also refer to them as high-PPI image.
 A high-resolution image has more than equal to 300 pixels per inch.

 The small size of the pixels is also considered for the image’s high resolution besides the high pixel count.
 As mentioned earlier, the smaller the pixel size, the more pixels will be in 1 inch of display, and therefore, the higher the image’s resolution.